Munich Re

 Munich Re Group or Munich Reinsurance Company (Münchener Rück; Münchener Rückversicherungs-Gesellschaft) is a German multinational insurance company based in Munich, Germany.
-It is one of the world's leading reinsurers.
-ERGO, a Munich Re subsidiary, is the Group's primary insurance arm.
-Munich Re's shares are listed on all German stock exchanges and on the Xetra electronic trading system.
+It is the world's largest reinsurer.
+ERGO, a subsidiary of Munich Re, serves as the primary insurance arm of the Group.
+Munich Re's shares are publicly listed.
 Munich Re is included in the DAX index at the Frankfurt Stock Exchange, the Euro Stoxx 50, and other indices.